wonsunahn/CS1632_Summer2020/exercises/4/README.md

 The GradeScope autograder works in 2 phases:

 1. MonkeySim method pinning tests

-    These are JUnit pinning tests that I wrote to make sure that the important methods in MonkeySim remain pinned down (that is you didn't inadvertently modify their behaviors).
-They should all pass with the original MonkeySim and it should stay that way.
+   These are the JUnit pinning tests in MonkeySimPinningTest applied to Monkey sim.
+They all pass with the original MonkeySim and they should stay that way.

 1. MonkeySim method performance tests

    These are JUnit tests that I wrote to see if you made improvements on the four most time consuming methods in MonkeySim.
 I set a timeout of 10 ms for each of them and if you don't complete the task within that amount of time, the test fails.
 I also test the entire program using runSimulation() after setting up the monkey list to begin with monkey #5.
 The simulation has a timeout of 300 ms.  You could potentially try to glean the time consuming methods from looking at the methods that I test, but please don't do that.
 See if you can extract that information from the VisualVM tool.
 The test output will not be so revealing on your deliverable!

 ## Resources